sassoftware/saspy/saspy/doc/source/install.rst

   to SAS Grid through SAS Grid Manager.
 This method can connect to a SAS Workspace Server on any supported SAS platform.

+`HTTP`_
+  This access mehtod uses http[s] to connect to the Compute Service (a micro service) of a Viya instalation.
+This does not connet to SAS 9.4 via http.
+The Compute Service will start a Compute Server using the SPRE image of MVA SAS that is installed in the Viya deployment.
+  This is roughly equivalent to a Workspace server via IOM, but in Viya with no SAS 9.4.

 Though there are several connection methods available, a single configuration file can be used to enable all the connection methods.
 The sample config file contains instructions and examples, but this section goes into more detail to explain how to configure each